Plutora Blog - Release Management

-There is no use having a release schedule if no-one knows about it or can’t access it.
+There is no use having a release schedule if no one knows about it or can’t access it.
 Having lots of different schedule versions in a file share or SharePoint somewhere is no good either.
 You need to ensure that stakeholders know where it is and can easily access it, whether your release schedule is in Plutora or in some other location.

-Using Plutora has many advantages such as the release schedule is always the latest and greatest version of the real world.
-How you ask because managers of Plutora are coordinating all there activities from Plutora in real time.
+Using Plutora has many benefits.
+One advantage is that the release schedule is always the latest and greatest version of the real world.
+How, you ask?
+Because managers of Plutora are coordinating all their activities from Plutora in real time.

 A viewer of a release schedule always needs to know what they are viewing is latest and greatest version.
 For some stakeholders, they might use it as a roadmap or IT pipeline reference point while others might use it for day to day delivery such as Product and Test managers.

 Ok, so you have a great looking release schedule but how achievable is the delivery of each line item?
 Have you ensured that the dependencies and any potential risky release date are addressed?
 Do you have all the activities and milestones identified?
 Ensuring you have as much detail as possible in your release schedule is extremely important.

-Was originally conceived due to the frustration experienced around visibility into the release pipeline.
-Regardless if your an enterprise release management team following the waterfall methodology or a single software line running a Scrum or Agile dev process the need to see the release pipeline is equally the same.
+Plutora’s Release Management tool was originally conceived due to the frustration experienced around visibility into the release pipeline.
+Regardless if you’re an enterprise release management team following the waterfall methodology or a single software line running a Scrum or Agile dev process, the need to see the release pipeline is the same.
 Basically, you need to know what is happening and when to make decisions about various factors.
+A solid, repeatable release plan reduces rework, lowers risk, and eliminates the need to piece together the definition of a release from myriad spreadsheets and documents.
+Establish a predictable delivery pipeline with Plutora.